- Home

 Vitamin B2 is important for eye health for several reasons.
 Firstly, it plays a key role in allowing the retinas (the layer at the back of the eyeballs) to receive light.
 It also supports the function of the glutathione enzyme – an important antioxidant that’s responsible for removing free radicals in the eyes.

 As a result, research suggests that vitamin B2 deficiency may lead to increased light sensitivity and increase the risk of eye conditions like cataracts.
-Cataracts is a common age-related condition that causes the eye lens to cloud over.
+This is a common age-related condition that causes the eye lens to cloud over.
 However, this study showed that increasing vitamin B2 intake reduced the risk of cataracts.

 Lastly, vitamin B2 eye drops are sometimes used alongside ultraviolet (UV) light therapy as treatment for the degenerative eye disorder, keratoconus.

-Vitamin B2 may help to reduce tiredness
+Vitamin B2 may help reduce tiredness

 Vitamin B2 is needed to break down food into energy.
 It’s also involved in converting carbohydrates into a substance called adenosine triphosphate (ATP), which allows the body to store energy in muscle cells until we need it.

-Vitamin B2 is involved in iron absorption too.
+Vitamin B2 is involved in iron absorption, too.
 As a result, research has found that deficiency can increase the risk of anaemia – a condition known to cause fatigue.

-This is because we need iron to produce red blood cells which carry oxygen to our tissues and organs, where it’s used to break down glucose into energy.
+This is because we need iron to produce red blood cells, which carry oxygen to our tissues and organs, where it’s used to break down glucose into energy.

-How much vitamin B2 do I need and what are the best sources?
+How much vitamin B2 do I need, and what are the best sources?

 According to the NHS, adult men and women require around 1.3mg and 1.1mg of vitamin B2 a day, respectively.

-Most people can get enough vitamin B2 by eating a healthy, balanced diet – however, because vitamin B2 can’t be stored in the body, you need to get it from your diet every day.
+Most people can get enough vitamin B2 by eating a healthy, balanced diet.
+However, because vitamin B2 can’t be stored in the body, you need to get it from your diet every day.

 Some of the best sources of vitamin B2 include…